Assault Family ViolenceFort Worth Criminal Defense Attorney

 Assault Charges Based on False Statements

-Many assault charges involve family members and/or conflicts in dating relationships.
-These charges often result from exaggeration or misstatements by emotional (sometimes intoxicated) complaining witnesses.
-It is a tragedy that domestic violence occurs, but it is also a tragedy that many people’s lives are ruined by false allegations.
-In family and dating relationship conflicts emotions can often run high and feelings can be tense or explosive.
-In these situations the police are often called.
-An argument that could have been resolved within the home can spill over into the court system.
-Even when the complaining witness wants to “take back” the allegations, once the police respond to a complaint of family violence it is very difficult to undo the damage a false allegation can do.
+Most assault charges involve family members and/or conflicts in dating relationships.
+These charges often result from exaggeration or misstatements by emotional (sometimes intoxicated) complaining witnesses (victims).
+It is a tragedy that domestic violence occurs, but it is also a tragedy that many lives are ruined by false allegations.
+In family and dating relationship conflicts, emotions can often run high and feelings can be tense or explosive.
+These situations often lead to a 911 call.
+An argument that could have been resolved within the home then spills over into the court system.
+Even when the complaining witness (victim) wants to “take back” the allegations, once the police respond to a complaint of family violence it is very difficult to undo the damage caused by false allegations.
 A person cannot simply “drop charges” if the state decides to go forward with a case.

 How to get assault charges dropped or dismissed?